Duke-I3T-Lab/AR_CPR_SA/README.md

 # Situational Awareness Modeling in AR-Guided CPR
-This is the official code repository for the paper to be presented at ISMAR 2025, titled "**Will You Be Aware?
+This is the official code repository for the paper to be presented at IEEE ISMAR 2025, titled "**Will You Be Aware?
 Eye Tracking-Based Modeling of Situational Awareness in Augmented Reality**", authored by Zhehan Qu, Tianyi Hu, Christian Fronk and Maria Gorlatova. [arxiv link](https://arxiv.org/abs/2508.05025); [video link](https://youtube.com/shorts/wGF_hvBP-hg?si=Q87Jvc0iydBMBP71)

 ## Overview
 ![Overview](assets/teaser.png)